Grampachampa/group15_KD_Final/Ontology/README.md

 We ask that you house the .ttl ontology file in the same directory as you house the .ipynb file that comes with this document.
 This allows us to easily find it's location and minimizes issues on your end.

 ## Usage
 The only point at which the user has to interact with the code is in the second code cell.
-Here, they are asked to pick a day
+Here, you are asked to pick a day:

 ```python
 single_day = True